 Identify when in each financial year a draft budget must be presented to the governance body for consideration and the date by which a budget must be approved.

-Describe how actual expenditure is evaluated in relation to the budget, e.g., Role compares budgeted and actual expenditure each month and reports this to the governance body monthly/quarterly.
+Describe how actual expenditure is evaluated in relation to the budget.
+E.g. Role compares budgeted and actual expenditure each month and reports this to the governance body monthly/quarterly.

 Outline how variations in actual expenditure beyond budgeted amounts are managed.